serengil/deepface/README.md

 [![Downloads](https://pepy.tech/badge/deepface)](https://pepy.tech/project/deepface)

-**deepface** is a lightweight python based facial analysis framework including face recognition and demography.
+**deepface** is a lightweight python based facial analysis framework including face recognition and demography (age, gender, emotion and race).
 You can use the framework with a just few lines of codes.

 # Face Recognition